Breast Cancer Research and Clinical Trials at Virginia Oncology Associates

 The treatment has already undergone several studies during earlier phases of the clinical research process.
 Therefore the treatment being studied is considered safe for humans and is carefully administered by cancer research specialists in our offices.

-Breast cancer treatments exist now for all three forms of hormone receptor-related breast cancer.
-When there are no hormone receptors on the cancer cells it’s considered triple negative breast cancer.
-This particular type is a bit more challenging to treat and the reason for further clinical research.
+Not all types of breast cancer are the same, and some types of breast cancer treatment have well-established treatment protocols that work well for many patients.
+Treatments exist now for all three forms of hormone receptor-related breast cancer.
+When there are no hormone receptors on the cancer cells, it’s considered triple-negative breast cancer.
+This particular type is a bit more challenging to treat and is the reason for further clinical research.

 You will meet with a clinical research nurse at one of the Virginia Oncology Associates locations to review the trial’s selection criteria, which include but may not be limited to: